 [* Only a year or so ago, a helicopter registered 9N-AMS crashed in the Lobuche region of Everest.
 The Everest region is notorious for a string of deadly aviation accidents in Lukla Airport, which is considered to be the most dangerous airport in the world, though this might be a myth.]

-Expedition Operators Describe A Season Organised Around Drone Logistics
+Expedition Operators Describe a Season Organized Around Drone Logistics

 Mingma Wongchu Sherpa, Managing Director of Himalayan Sherpa Adventure — leading a British Army expedition with 11 clients attempting the summit — told Outside that his expedition’s logistics strategy had been built entirely around drone service.
 “I filled out the form for 1,500 kilograms of cargo to be flown to Camp I via drones,” he said.
 “But now that the operation is halted, we don’t have enough manpower.
 Our whole expedition was organised around drones.”